Package 'dst'

 Description

-This utility function is a more detailed version of the belplau function.
+This utility function is a more detailed version of the DSA function.
 Different tables of measures of belief, plausibility and of the plausibility ratio can be obtained, namely by removing subsets with zero mass if present, or by asking for singletons only.
-Unlike function belplau, function tabresul does not reconstruct the row names from the column names.
-You can assign short rownames of your choice to the tt matrix of your resulting bca before calling function tabresul.
+Unlike function DSA, function tabresul does not reconstruct the row names from the column names.
+You can assign short rownames of your choice to the tt matrix of your resulting DSM before calling function tabresul.

 Usage